San Benito County Climate Roadmap

 Here is the finalized PCAP for the Santa Clara and San Benito County MSA (metropolitan Statistical Area), completed March 1, 2024.

-Comprehensive Climate Action Plan (CCAP) [Final Draft Expected Dec 2025]
+Comprehensive Climate Action Plan (CCAP) [Final Draft Submitted Dec 2025]

-Taking our commitment further, San Benito and Santa Clara Counties are creating a long-term comprehensive plan to reduce greenhouse gas emissions, reduce pollution, and benefit our communities through increased efficiency and job creation.
+Taking our commitment further, San Benito and Santa Clara Counties created a long-term comprehensive plan to reduce greenhouse gas emissions, reduce pollution, and benefit our communities through increased efficiency and job creation.

-The CCAP process is currently underway, with an expected completion date of December 2025.
-Community engagement will be essential to inform the strategies brought forward under the CCAP, which will include strategies to sequester carbon in our natural and working lands, electrify and improve resiliency in our built environment, and increase pollution-free transportation options.
+The CCAP process is currently underway, with the CCAP submitted in December of 2025.
+Community engagement was essential to inform the strategies brought forward under the CCAP, which will include strategies to sequester carbon in our natural and working lands, electrify and improve resiliency in our built environment, and increase pollution-free transportation options.

 Project Calendar